hmacphail/one-ring-fellowship/src/assets/qualities.md

-## Rewards (Qualities)
+## Rewards (Valor)
-There are several types of Qualities, allowing players to raise the effectiveness of their armour, helm, shield or weapon.
-Most Qualities may be applied more than once to the same piece of gear, unless the upgrade is specifically highlighted as unique.
+There are several types of Rewards, allowing players to raise the effectiveness of their armour, helm, shield or weapon.
+Most Rewards (Qualities) may be applied more than once to the same piece of gear, unless the upgrade is specifically highlighted as unique.